StoGFly/discord-bot/README.md

 [keep your fork synced with this repo](https://help.github.com/en/articles/fork-a-repo#keep-your-fork-synced), so that when I roll out new features, they will sync with your forked copy.
 I also will be adding README's to the commands, so please be keep your fork synced with the repo.
+If you have any new commands to add, feel free to submit a pull request on your fork to me, and I may pull your ideas into this repo!
 Thanks.